matomatical/8bIT-Project/README.md

 To build the Server, simply `cd` into the `Server/` directory and run `sh build.sh`.
 This may take a moment, but will recompile all of the classes into subfolders of the `bin/` directory, ready to be run.

 You can then run the server using `sh run.sh` (making sure you are still within the `Server/` directory).
-This will launch the server for you!
+This will launch the server for you on the default ports.
 You can quit any time using `ctl`+`C`.

-(Or, disown the process and logout to leave it running.
-Instructions to come.)

-(Have an option for running the server perpetually, and include instructions for this case)

-(Also, mention configuration options like Ports)
+You may want to select your own port for the server to listen on for testing purposes.
+You can do this using the `-p` option like so: `sh run.sh -p 2693` to run on port 2693, for example.

+You may also want the server to run perpetually.
+That is, to start itself up again even if it ever closes.
+To achieve this, you can use the `-f` (forever) flag: `sh run.sh -f`.

+> Note: You'll no longer be able to shut down the script with `ctrl`+`C`; this will now close (and restart) the server.
+You can end the script with `ctrl`+`Z` followed by `kill PID` where `PID` is the process ID of the script, found using the `ps` command.

+If you want to leave the server running while you are away, the simplest way to do this is to background the launch script with `sh run.sh [opts] &`, and then disown it using `disown -h PID` where `PID` is the process ID of the script, found using the `ps` command.

+> Note: You'll no longer be able to shut down the script the usual way, you'll have to use `kill PID` (if you don't know the ID at this point, `ps -x` lists IDs of disowned processes).
+If the server shows up as still running, kill that process too.

+> Also: disowning a process nulls its standard input/output streams.
+If you want to keep these, you should redirect them using `>` and `<`.

 ##### Configuring the Application to connect to an instance of the Server